-- It allows all the heterogeneous technologies (e.g., cellular or WLAN) to be managed in a transparent way, hiding the specificities of the technologies to the traffice engineering (TE) tool. - It allows different types of communication that have traditionally been handled separately to be integrated at a single decision point, such as device-to-device and infrastructure communications. - It can also be used to address new functions that are not needed in wired networks, such as switching off PoAs that are not needed at a given point in time, thus reducing energy consumption. - Finally, using an adequate abstraction of wireless resources, handling the complex capacity calculations in heterogeneous deployments could be as simple as in wired networks.
-In this article we propose and implement the Open Flow
+- It allows to manage all the heterogeneous technologies (such as cellular or WLAN) in a transparent way, hiding the specificities of the technologies to the TE tool. - It allows to integrate in a single decision point different types of communication that have traditionally been handled separately, such as device-to-device and infrastructure communications. - It can also be used to address new functions that are not needed in wired networks, such as switching off those points of access that are not needed at a given point in time, and thus reduce energy consumption. - Finally, using an adequate abstraction of wireless resources, handling the complex capacity calculations in heterogeneous deployments could be as simple as in wired networks.

-Framework for Traffic Engineering in Mobile Networks with Energy Awareness (OFTEN), which addresses all the issues mentioned above.
-We envision a centralized controller that (a)periodically performs TE optimization based on a given set of policies.
-By using a common application programming interface (API) for all technologies, this controller issues commands that are oblivious to the technologies underneath.
-Furthermore, the controller not only serves to manage the mobile network infrastructure, but can also reach mobile terminals and even trigger device-to-device communications between them.
-The goals of the article are aligned with some of the efforts currently being done at the Wireless and Mobile Working Group of the ONF,1 where extensions to OpenFlow for mobile network architectures are being studied.
+In this paper we propose and implement the OFTEN framework (Open Flow framework for Traffic Engineering in mobile Networks with energy awareness), which addresses all the issues mentioned above.
+We envision a centralised controller that (a)periodically performs TE optimisations based on a given set of policies.
+By using a common API for all technologies, this controller issues commands that are oblivious to the technologies underneath.
+Furthermore, the controller does not only serve to manage the mobile network infrastructure but can also reach mobile terminals and even trigger deviceto-device communications between them.
+The goals of the paper are aligned with some of the efforts currently being done at the Wireless and Mobile Working Group of the ONF,1 where extensions to OpenFlow for mobile network architectures are being studied.
 We are actually pushing some of these extensions through the EU project iJOIN.2